bloxapp/cluster-scanner/README.md

 ---

-Library and CLI to work with the cluster scanner:
+Repo contains cluster scanner library and CLI.
-1. Retrieve the latest validators cluster snapshot from the blockchain
+It is used to retrieve the latest cluster snapshot from the blockchain.

 ## Running from the CLI